Review Criteria

 Findings and Discussion

-Findings and discussion are geared towards addressing the ongoing debate or contributing to the development of new perspectives.
-Evidence needed to support the claims are shown, including (but not limited to) the presentation of statistics, charts and graphs, and/or use of quotations/vignettes/narratives, references and citations.
+Findings and discussions are geared towards addressing the ongoing debate or contributing to developing new perspectives.
+Evidence needed to support the claims is shown, including (but not limited to) the presentation of statistics, charts, and graphs, and/or use of quotations/vignettes/narratives, references, and citations.

 Conclusions and Implications